 I appreciate and value this committee's oversight of our mission in Jordan.
-If con-firmed, I look forward to welcoming the committee's members and staff to Amman.
-Your presence and interest are a vital element in ensuring that we remain producfour presence and interest at a vital element in ensuing that we remain produc-tively and successfully engaged with the government and people of Jordan.
+If confirmed, I look forward to welcoming the committee's members and staff to Amman.
+Your presence and interest are a vital element in ensuring that we remain producwe tellian productively and successfully engaged with the government and people of Jordan.

 Mr. Chairman, members of the committee, thank you for this opportunity to address the committee.
 I would be pleased to respond to any questions you may have.

-Senator CASEY.
+Senator Casey.
 Mr. Jones, thanks very much.
 I should have provided the opportunity to introduce your family.
 If they would like to stand.
 I want to make sure that we give them that opportunity.